-These cases were, on many occasions, instrumental in protecting against urban sprawl, preserving the environment, and safeguarding the way of life of Florida residents; all priorities enunciated by the CPA.79 Nonetheless, a significant and tangible difference existed between the two interpretations by Florida courts.
-It was clear that if this split were to be resolved by the legislature, the resolution would have major impacts on the enforceability of the elements and objectives of comprehensive plans, and by extension, the ability for Florida residents to guard against irresponsible development and urban sprawl.
+These cases were, on many occasions, instrumental in protecting against urban sprawl, preserving the environment, and safeguarding the way of life of Florida residents; all priorities enunciated by the CPA.
+Nonetheless, a significant and tangible difference existed between the two interpretations by Florida courts.
+It was clear that if this split were to be resolved by the legislature, the resolution would have

-communities" and "maintain the estuarine water quality surrounding coastal resources so that there shall be no loss of any approved shellfish harvesting classifications through the year 2000").
+&lt;sup>73 Franklin Cty. v.
+S.G.I.
+Ltd., 728 So.
+2d 1210, 1211 (Fla.
+Dist.
+Ct.
+App.
+1999) (holding that development order was inconsistent with comprehensive plan objectives to "support the conservation and protection of ecological communities" and "maintain the estuarine water quality surrounding coastal resources so that there shall be no loss of any approved shellfish harvesting classifications through the year 2000").

-74 Heine v.
-Lee Ctv., 221 So.
+Heine v.
+Lee Cty., 221 So.
 3d 1254 (Fla.
 Dist.
 Ct.
 App.
 2017).

-77 Guide to Development Order Challenges, supra note 57, at 148.
+&lt;sup>77 Guide to Development Order Challenges, supra note 57, at 148.

-78 Growth Management Challenges 1989-2023, supra note 59.
+&lt;sup>78 Growth Management Challenges 1989-2023, supra note 59.

-79 Fla.
+&lt;sup>79 Fla.
 Stat.
 Ann. § 163.3177.